Eladvain/Weather-Application/README.md

 In each search, some additional parameters of the weather are added to the app.

-This is a frontend project and write in react and use redux.
+This is a frontend project and write in react and use react-hooks.

 In addition I used in some weather API's.